Raju-Talukder/Raju-Talukder.github.io/_posts/2025-09-25-HTB-brutus-walkthrough.md

 `Ans` root

-**Question: Identify the UTC timestamp when the attacker logged in manually to the server and established a terminal session to carry out their objectives.
-The login time will be different than the authentication time, and can be found in the wtmp artifact.**
+## `Question` Identify the UTC timestamp when the attacker logged in manually to the server and established a terminal session to carry out their objectives.
+The login time will be different than the authentication time, and can be found in the wtmp artifact.

 `Solution`: We already know the attacker IP address & the compromised user account was root.